microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamChannelMessage.md

 ATTACHMENTS <IMicrosoftGraphChatMessageAttachment[]>: Attached files.
 Attachments are currently read-only – sending attachments is not supported.
   - `[Content <String>]`: The content of the attachment.
 If the attachment is a rich card, set the property to the rich card object.
 This property and contentUrl are mutually exclusive.
   - `[ContentType <String>]`: The media type of the content attachment.
 It can have the following values: reference: Attachment is a link to another file.
-Populate the contentURL with the link to the object.file: Raw file attachment.
-Populate the contenturl field with the base64 encoding of the file in data: format.image/: Image type with the type of the image specified ex: image/png, image/jpeg, image/gif.
-Populate the contentUrl field with the base64 encoding of the file in data: format.video/: Video type with the format specified.
-Ex: video/mp4.
-Populate the contentUrl field with the base64 encoding of the file in data: format.audio/: Audio type with the format specified.
-Ex: audio/wmw.
-Populate the contentUrl field with the base64 encoding of the file in data: format.application/card type: Rich card attachment type with the card type specifying the exact card format to use.
-Set content with the json format of the card.
-Supported values for card type include:application/vnd.microsoft.card.adaptive: A rich card that can contain any combination of text, speech, images,,buttons, and input fields.
-Set the content property to,an AdaptiveCard object.application/vnd.microsoft.card.animation: A rich card that plays animation.
-Set the content property,to an AnimationCardobject.application/vnd.microsoft.card.audio: A rich card that plays audio files.
-Set the content property,to an AudioCard object.application/vnd.microsoft.card.video: A rich card that plays videos.
-Set the content property,to a VideoCard object.application/vnd.microsoft.card.hero: A Hero card.
-Set the content property to a HeroCard object.application/vnd.microsoft.card.thumbnail: A Thumbnail card.
-Set the content property to a ThumbnailCard object.application/vnd.microsoft.com.card.receipt: A Receipt card.
-Set the content property to a ReceiptCard object.application/vnd.microsoft.com.card.signin: A user Sign In card.
-Set the content property to a SignInCard object.
+Populate the contentURL with the link to the object.Any contentTypes supported by the Bot Framework's Attachment objectapplication/vnd.microsoft.card.codesnippet: A code snippet. application/vnd.microsoft.card.announcement: An announcement header.
   - `[ContentUrl <String>]`: URL for the content of the attachment.
 Supported protocols: http, https, file and data.
   - `[Id <String>]`: Read-only.
 Unique id of the attachment.
   - `[Name <String>]`: Name of the attachment.